New startups raise $14 million to see if microbes can make better vegan cheese than cows

 Using microorganisms to improve dairy products

 Companies all throughout the world are rethinking cheese by employing microbial fermentation, not just in France.
-In the United States, California-based New Culture is aiming to provide its cheese to pizzerias in the coming year, and it is starting with mozzarella, the most eaten cheese in the country.
+In the United States, California-based New Culture is aiming to provide its animal-free cheese to pizzerias in the coming year, and it is starting with mozzarella, the most eaten cheese in the country.
 And there are a lot of people rooting for it to succeed.

 New Culture's Series A funding round raised $25 million last year, giving the company a significant head start on its commercialization.
 New Culture and the agricultural business behemoth Archer Daniels Midland (ADM) announced their alliance in the summer, speeding up the company's expansion plans.
 Future cheeses from New Culture will benefit from ADM's knowledge of the agro-industry, which will be used to enhance the consumer experience.